Publications of M. Marsin

 Author

 • Marsin, M..
 The womens advocate: or, fifteen real comforts of matrimony, being in requital of the late fifteen sham-comforts.
 With satyrical reflections on whoring, and the debauchery of this age.
 Written by a person of quality of the female sex.
+The second edition..
 London: printed for Benjamin Alsop, at the Angel and Bible; and Thomas Malthus, at the Sun in the Poultry, 1683.
 ESTC No. R228951.
 Grub Street ID 101567.

 • Marsin, M..
 A treatise proving three worlds.
 London For M. M[arsin], sold by E. Whitlock, J. Clark, and W. Reddish 1696.
 ESTC No. R180224.
 Grub Street ID 359240.